Last edit: 03/11/2023

 In other words, it is not correct to use the Emergency Function in order to enter a dangerous area of the machine and perform a maintenance job or even for quick operational checks.

-A good solution is otherwise the use of Interlocked keys
+A good solution is the use of Interlocks or of Trapped Keys.